k155cvut/gise/docs/practicals/TerrainAnalysis.md

 - Using some of the links above, you can compare interpolation methods and choose the best one (or at least suitable) for point data.
 For this purpose, Inverse distance weighing (IDW) looks promising.
 Fill speed attribute as a Z field value and don’t forget to define an Output cell size (should be consistent for all your raster layers).

-- The output should be calculated for entire Czech Republic and clipped by national parc polygon subsequently (if you first clip than interpolate, your result won’t be accurate)
+- The output should be calculated for entire Czech Republic and clipped by national park polygon subsequently (if you first clip than interpolate, your result won’t be accurate)

-- Afterwards, the last reclassification is ahead: you have to detect a windier part of assigned national parc
+- Afterwards, the last reclassification is ahead: you have to detect a windier part of assigned national park

 **4.** Combine the criteria and find out the result!

 Now is time for the best part of solution: combining the reclassified raster layers and finding out risky areas.
 All you need is to use Raster Calclulator and compile an appropriate algebraic expression.
 Your raster layers include only values of 0 and 1.
 As it’s mentioned above, zero is against the criteria.
 The final question is, how to construct four values as an algebra expression so the resulting raster layer would consist of values 0 and 1 again and zero would stand for “safe” slopes?
-Zero will represent for example an area in windier part & lower half of national parc or area in the highest third of national parc & having land cover code 1.2.1.
+Zero will represent for example an area in windier part & lower half of national park or area in the highest third of national park & having land cover code 1.2.1.

 ![](../assets/cviceni7/Obrázek5.png){ .no-filter .off-glb}
 {: align=center}

-Avalanche risk in national parc Krkonoše is red-colored in the picture below.
+Avalanche risk in national park Krkonoše is red-colored in the picture below.
 It is possible to make the final raster semi-transparent and set Czech orthophoto as a background map to better illustrate the result for instance.

 ![](../assets/cviceni7/Obrázek6.png){ .no-filter .off-glb}
 {: align=center}